POLL-Wall Street sees no rate hike in June; weak U.S. payrolls, 'Brexit' weigh

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, June 3 Wall Street's top banks unanimously expect the Federal Reserve to leave interest rates unchanged this month, preliminary results of a Reuters poll showed on Friday, with bank economists pointing to a weakening U.S. employment scene and Britain's pending vote on remaining in the European Union.
+NEW YORK, June 3 Wall Street's top banks unanimously expect the U.S. Federal Reserve will leave interest rates unchanged this month, preliminary results of a Reuters poll showed on Friday, with bank economists saying a weakening U.S. employment scene and Britain's pending vote on remaining in the European Union has clouded the outlook.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan